 This will change the Exchange Mailbox size settings and fix the error ‘Exchange 2016 Mailbox Exceeds Target Quota’.
 The changes can be checked via

-User can Login in Exchange Admin Center (EAC) to see the mailbox size.
-So, these are the top 2 methods to resolve Exchange 2016/ 2013 Mailbox size exceeds target quota error.
+Users can log in to the Exchange Admin Center (EAC) to see the mailbox size.
+So, these are the top 2 methods to resolve Exchange 2016/ 2013 Mailbox size exceeds the target quota error.

 Note – Always backup the Exchange Server data before making any changes in the mailbox size.